MindsetConsulting/git-tutorial/README.md

 ### 1. Creating a Branch

 **Usage:** When starting a new feature or fixing a bug, it's good practice to create a new branch to isolate the changes.
+A repository can host multiple branches, serving as a method to structure project-related tasks.
+Each branch can be designated for various purposes, such as implementing a new feature, experimenting with innovations, or investigating an issue—essentially, any task within the project scope.

+Creating a fresh branch for every task, no matter how minor, is a recommended approach.
+This is particularly beneficial when initiating work on a new feature.
+Branches are easily disposable, allowing for their removal whenever necessary.

 **Example:**
 ```bash
 git branch <branch_name>
 ```

+Certainly!
+Here's the revised version with "Master" replaced by "Main" and the requested asterisk and addendum:

+---

+# Git Branch Naming Convention

+When working on projects that may transition from a one-man team to a 20-developer team, maintaining a manageable code repository is crucial.
+Many Proof of Concept projects start with changes applied directly to the *Main* branch.
+As projects grow, establishing a proper branching strategy becomes essential.

+To facilitate effective code management, I've devised a branch naming convention, categorized into two groups:

+## Code Flow Branches

+These branches represent the progression of code changes from development to production.

+- **Development (`dev`):**
+  All new features and bug fixes should be brought to this branch.
+Resolve code conflicts early in this stage.

+- **QA/Test (`test`):**
+  Contains code ready for QA testing.

+- **Staging (`staging`, Optional):**
+  Contains tested features for stakeholder review before production deployment.

+- **Main (`main`, formerly `master` -- see addendum below):**
+  The production branch, serving as the default presented branch.

+Except for Hotfixes, the code should follow a one-way merge path: `development` > `test` > `staging` > `production`.

+## Temporary Branches

+These branches are disposable and serve specific purposes.

+- **Feature:**
+  Use this branch for new module or use case development, based on the current development branch.
+Examples:
+  - `feature/integrate-swagger`
+  - `feature/JIRA-1234`
+  - `feature/JIRA-1234_support-dark-theme`

+- **Bug Fix:**
+  If fixes are needed post-release, they should be done on the `bugfix` branch.
+Examples:
+  - `bugfix/more-gray-shades`
+  - `bugfix/JIRA-1444_gray-on-blur-fix`

+- **Hot Fix:**
+  For immediate critical fixes, create a `hotfix` branch that can be merged directly into production and later into development.
+Examples:
+  - `hotfix/disable-endpoint-zero-day-exploit`
+  - `hotfix/increase-scaling-threshold`

+- **Experimental:**
+  Use this branch to experiment with new features or ideas not part of a release or sprint.
+Examples:
+  - `experimental/dark-theme-support`

+- **Build:**
+  A branch specifically for creating specific build artifacts or conducting code coverage runs.
+Examples:
+  - `build/jacoco-metric`

+- **Release:**
+  Use this branch for tagging a specific release version.
+Examples:
+  - `release/myapp-1.01.123`

+- **Merging:**
+  Temporary branch for resolving merge conflicts or finalizing merges between different branches.
+Examples:
+  - `merge/dev_lombok-refactoring`
+  - `merge/combined-device-support`

+**A note on 'main' versus 'master' branch:**
+In the spirit of fostering a more inclusive and sensitive environment, it's inportant to note that the computer industry's use of the terms master and slave caught everyone's attention in the summer of 2020.
+Amid the many protests and the growing social unrest, these harmful and antiquated terms were no longer considered appropriate.
+The industry has since been making efforts to move away from these terms, including renaming branches from "Master" to "Main" in version control systems like Git.
+For more information, you can read about why GitHub renamed its master branch to main [here](https://www.theserverside.com/feature/Why-GitHub-renamed-its-master-branch-to-main).

 ### 2. Switching Branches